-- In real life this is not exactly true, if we drop a stone and a feather stone falls faster. - Galileo correctly identified that such differences were due to friction. - When an object moves it rubs against a surface, and rub against air.
-The force due to rubbing action acts against the motion is called the friction. - This is what makes the difference in motion for different types of objects. - When a stone and a feather are dropped, feather falls slower because due to its shape it is subjected to more friction from air. - If a stone and a feather are dropped in a vacuum, they would fall at the same rate.
+- In real life this is not exactly true (a stone falls faster than a feather). - Galileo correctly identified that such differences were due to (air) friction. - When an object moves it rubs against a surface, and rub against air.
+The force due to rubbing action acts against the motion is called the friction. - This is what makes the difference in motion for different types of objects. - When a stone and a feather are dropped, feather falls slower because due to its shape it is subjected to more drag(friction) from air. - If a stone and a feather are dropped in a vacuum, they would fall at the same rate.

-It was done on the Moon by Apollo 15 astronauts:

-http://nssdc.gsfc.nasa.gov/planetary/lunar/apollo 15 feather drop.html speed of an object falling freely
+It was done on the Moon by Apollo 15 astronauts: http://nssdc.gsfc.nasa.gov/planetary/lunar/apollo 15 feather drop.htm speed of an object falling freely